neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_components.md

 **Figure 1:** Results from one of Tinbergen and Perdeck's experiments on the begging behavior of herring gull chicks.
 Each of the three stimuli were presented to chicks.
 The number of pecks directed toward each stimulus was counted and the peck rate (purple) was calculated.
 The stimulus on the left was the "standard" stimulus meant to mimick multiple features of the adult herring gull head.
 The peck rate reported for each stimulus was *normalized* to the standard stimulus (the absolute peck rate for each was divided by the absolute peck rate to the standard stimulus).

-***Q: What features of the adult herring gull head are being dissociated (and therefore independently tested) in this experiment?***
+***Q1: What features of the adult herring gull head are being dissociated (and therefore independently tested) in this experiment?***

-***Q: What metric was used to quantify begging behavior in this experiment?***
+***Q2: What metric was used to quantify begging behavior in this experiment?***

-***Q: Given the experiment and results depicted, which feature does the sign stimulus for gull chick begging depend more on?
+***Q3: Given the experiment and results depicted, which feature does the sign stimulus for gull chick begging depend more on?
 Patch color or head shape?
 What evidence supports your interpretation?***

-***Q: Predict the results of the same experiment if the chicks tested were more hungry.
-Concisely explain your reasoning. ***
+***Q4: Predict the results of the same experiment if the chicks tested were more hungry.
+Concisely explain your reasoning.***

 ## Section 2